Boran/sage/README.md

 The scripts pull data out of Sage to updte a mysql database. there are varying complexities of scripts, start off with sage1.hp to understand how it woorks.

-sage1.php:
+funcs.inc: Library of common functions. config.inc: Configuration file

-explore Sage tables via ODBC, print out the list of tables, fields, and data.
+sage1.php: explore Sage tables via ODBC, print out the list of tables, fields, and data.

-sage2.php:
-Dump all tables from sage ODBC and write them to a mysql database.
+sage2.php: Dump all tables from sage ODBC and write them to a mysql database. sage3.php: As sage2.php, but abstract funtons to funcs.inc

-funcs.inc: Library of common functions.

-config.inc: Configuration file
+Scripts for updating Take5 accounts tables:

   sage_t5_cust.php:
   Read the customer table from sage and update a Take5 customer table in mysql.

+  sage_t5_supp.php.php:
+  Read the supplier table from sage and update a Take5 purmas table in mysql.

+  sage_t5_nom.php.php:
+  Read the nominal table from sage and update a Take5 purmas table in mysql.